 Do individuals represented as environmental experts in marketing communications actually have the relevant education, training and experience in the field?
 If not (for example, if actors are portrayed), are appropriate qualifiers included?
 Do endorsements and testimonials related to environmental claims meet applicable guidelines for endorsements, and include material connection disclosures as needed?

+Influencer marketing is a more significant part of the advertising landscape.
+Advertisers should consult the ICC Code and adopt policies, including training, to assure that influencers and endorsers are aware of general requirements and special considerations for environmental marketing claims.

 About the International Chamber of Commerce